 income tax if you've lived in a rental property for more than

-half the year, freeing up money that you might have to spend on renters insurance or other bills (you can find out how much this would cost in your area by clicking on the results to the left).
+half the year, freeing up money that you might have to spend on renters insurance or other bills (find out how much this would cost in your area by clicking on the link).